kubernetes/minikube/docs/reusing_the_docker_daemon.md

 Another approach is to enable minikube registry addons and then push images directly into registry.
 Steps for this approach is as follows:

+Ensure that docker is configured to use `192.168.39.0/24` as insecure registry.
+Refer [here](https://docs.docker.com/registry/insecure/) for instructions.

+Ensure that `192.168.39.0/24` is enabled as insecure registry in minikube.
+Refer [here](https://github.com/kubernetes/minikube/blob/master/docs/insecure_registry.md) for instructions..

 Enable minikube registry addon:

 ```shell